alexssh/figwidgets-monorepo/src/widgets/Changelog/ABOUT.md

 ## Feedback

 Like it?
 Found bugs?
 Feature request?
-Please leave a comment below!
+Please leave a comment below or check out the support link!

 ## Tags

 changelog, components, cover, development, library, management, design system, notes, tools, updates

 ## Changelog

+- 1.2.3
+    - Hiding description and date in Header when editing is disabled + the fields are empty
+    - Reordering PropertyMenu items
+    - Help item in PropertyMenu + meta config
+    - New views actions: show/hide description, add new entry

 - 1.2.1
     - Bug fixes